This page is under construction and may not have complete or up-to-date information.

 Input Shaper Tuning

-It’s not always easy to attach an accelerometer to most printer boards, so Marlin doesn’t provide accelerator-based tuning.
-If you have that information you can use it.
+It’s not easy to attach an accelerometer to most printer boards, so Marlin doesn’t provide accelerometor-based tuning.
+If you have a device that can record acceleration you can use it.
 But the easiest way to tune Input Shaping is to print a ringing tower that goes through a range of frequencies, then examine the appearance of the ringing tower to choose the best frequencies for each axis.

 1. Get the Test Model